 Take a Bintan Mangrove Tour

 The Sebung River snakes around through the mangroves and offers visitors a brief encounter in the jungle.
-Tours run for about 90-minutes with guides sharing their local knowledge of the surrounds and wildlife you come across in passing from monkeys to monitors.
+Tours run for about 90-minutes with guides sharing their local knowledge of the surroundings and wildlife you come across in passing from monkeys to monitors.
 The mangrove tour costs about Rp 180,000 per person.

 Join the Locals at a Street Market